radical-cybertools/ROSE/README.md

 ROSE is built on top of the RADICAL-Cybertools framework, which provides a set of tools to facilitate the development of scientific workflows on HPC resources.

-RADICAL-Cybertools provides a set of tools to manage the execution of tasks on HPC resources, to transfer data between resources, and to monitor the execution of tasks.

 How to install:
 `pip install .`